 - Ground-fault protection (e.g., ground-fault circuit interrupters or GFCI) must be provided on all temporary-wiring circuits, including extension cords, cord and plug-connected tools used for construction and maintenance activities or used outdoors or in potentially damp or wet locations supplied by 125-volt, 15, 20 or 30-ampere circuits.
 GFCI protection devices shall be tested in accordance with the manufacturer's instructions. - 2) In general, all equipment and tools connected by cord and plug must be grounded.
 NRTL listed or labeled double-insulated tools and appliances need not be grounded. - 3) Feeders must originate in an approved distribution center, such as a panelboard, that is rated for the voltages and currents the system is expected to carry. - 4) Branch circuits must originate in an approved power outlet or panelboard. - 5) Neither bare conductors nor earth returns may be used for the wiring of any temporary circuit. - 6) Receptacles must be of the ground fault-grounding type.
 Unless installed in a complete metallic raceway, each branch circuit must contain a separate equipment-grounding conductor, and all receptacles must be electrically connected to the grounding conductor. - 7) Suitable disconnecting switches or plug connects must be installed to permit the disconnection of all ungrounded conductors of each temporary circuit. - 8) Lamps for general illumination must be protected from accidental contact or damage, either by elevating the fixture eight feet or more above the floor or work surface or by providing a suitable guard.
 Handlamps supplied by flexible cord must be equipped with a handle of molded composition or other approved material and must be equipped with a substantial bulb guard. - 9) Flexible cords and cables must be of an approved type and suitable for the location and intended use.
 They may only be used for pendants, wiring of fixtures, connection of portable lamps or appliances, elevators, hoists, connection of stationary equipment where frequently interchanged, prevention of transmission of noise or vibration, data processing cables, or where needed to permit maintenance or repair.
 Flexible electric cords may not be utilized for raising or lowering equipment.
-They may not be used as a substitute for fixed wiring, where run through holes in walls, ceilings, or floors, where run through doorways, windows, or similar openings, where attached to building surfaces, or concealed behind building walls, ceilings, or floors. - 10) Flexible cords and cables must be protected from accidental damage.
-Sharp corners and projections are to be avoided.
-Flexible cords and cables must be protected from damage when they pass through doorways or other pinch points. - 11) Flexible cords must be connected directly to a receptacle.
-They may not be connected in series or in conjunction with relocatable power taps (power strips).
+They may not be used as a substitute for fixed wiring, run through holes in walls, ceilings, or floors, run through doorways, windows, or similar openings, attached to building surfaces, or concealed behind building walls, ceilings, or floors.